PierreSachot/Internship-Reports/Pierre Sachot - week 4.md

 ```

- - Thirdly, we need to find where to set the values and where to get them.
-So, to set the values on your components, it's made in the `setValues()` function.To store a value, you will need to add your code in `storeValues()`, like it's name suggests it will store the value inside of the glocal preferences variable.
+ - Third, we needed to find where to set the values and where to get them.
+So, to set the values on your components, use the `setValues()` function.To store a value, you will need to add your code in `storeValues()`, like it's name suggests it will store the value inside of the global preferences variable.

- - The fourth and final stage is really important, so **don't forget it!**: You need to put the default value of the preference you want to add in setDefaultValues() to allows access to the original value of the preferences.
+ - The fourth and final stage is really important: - You need to put the default value of the preference you want to add in setDefaultValues() to allows access to the original value of the preferences.

 ### DsfSourceDisplayAdapter:

-This is the class which calls CSourceNotFoundEditor, so here in the function openEditor, we needed to check the preferences options in order to know if you can display CSourceFoundEditor.
+This is the class which calls CSourceNotFoundEditor, so here in the function openEditor, we needed to check the preferences options in order to know if it was possible to display CSourceFoundEditor.
 These checks need to be carried out in openEditor() function because this is the function which opens the CSourceNotFoundEditor.
-To do that, we created two cases the first in which the user wants to display the Editor all the time, and the second for when the user only wants to display it if the source file is not found.
-The las case is an exclusion of the all time, so you don't need to check it because nothing is done in this case.
+To do that, we created two cases:

+   - First case in which the user wants to display the Editor all the time
+   - Second for when the user only wants to display it if the source file is not found
+   - The last case is an exclusion of the "all_time", so you don't need to check it because nothing is done in this case.

-To do that, we did it like that:
+To do that, we did it like this:
 ![how to display CSourceNotFoundEditor](https://github.com/PierreSachot/Internship-Reports/blob/master/images/week%204/Screenshot_5.png?raw=true)

 ### Conclusion